Skip to main content

 2016

-A Sickle Cell Disease Transition Clinic is created to help 18-year-olds make the leap from St. Jude to adult-care facilities of their choice.
+A Methodist Sickle Cell Disease Transition Clinic is created in collaboration with the Methodist Comprehensive Sickle Cell Center to help 18-year-olds make the leap from St. Jude to adult-care facilities of their choice.
+The transition clinic has continued to grow and now includes participation from the Diggs-Kraus Sickle Cell Center.

 2018

 St. Jude is the first healthcare organization to receive the Legacy Grant from The Links Foundation, Inc., to support the advancement of sickle cell disease research.
-In the past, 50% of sickle cell patients did not live beyond the age of 20, and most did not survive to age 50.
-Today, with early diagnosis and use of recently developed treatments, the life expectancy of children with sickle cell disease has nearly doubled.
+Today, with early diagnosis and appropriate treatments, the life expectancy of children with sickle cell disease has increased.

 St. Jude supporter Glenda Newell Harris examines the St. Jude ABC Wall.